 In order to work around this problem (the true fix is to use a faster file system that doesn't exhibit such unacceptable write performance), it is possible to flush the image file after a certain amount of data has been written.
 This interval is normally infinite, but can be configured individually for each disk of a VM.

 For IDE disks use the following command:

-'''

-VBoxManage setextradata "VM name"

-"VBoxInternal/Devices/piix3ide/θ/LUN#[x]/Config/FlushInterval" [b]
+"VBoxInternal/Devices/piix3ide/0/LUN#[x]/Config/FlushInterval" [b]

-'''

 For SATA disks use the following command: